Friend09/practise_apple_iosapp_swift_Basics/notes/swift-practice-material.md

 currentScore = 150    // This works
 // userName = "NewName"   // This causes an error - uncomment to see

 // 4.
-Type inference with variables (Swift 6.2 style)
+Type inference with variables
 var count = 0        // Swift knows this is Int var price = 19.99    // Swift knows this is Double var name = "Swift"   // Swift knows this is String